pharth/pharth/README.md

-### <div align="center">I'm Parth Hanchate, a computer science student with a deep passion for machine learning.👨‍💻 On GitHub, I share my journey of exploration and learning in the exciting world of technology.🚀</div>
+### <div align="center" style="color:blue;">I'm Parth Hanchate, a computer science student with a deep passion for machine learning.👨‍💻 On GitHub, I share my journey of exploration and learning in the exciting world of technology.🚀</div>

 - 👨‍🎓 Computer Science Student